MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

   - The system ensures the disks are connected to a battery-backed caching HBA.

-  - The system uses a storage controller like a RAID <!--Acronym--> system as its storage device.
+  - The system uses a storage controller like a redundant array of independent disks (RAID) system as its storage device.

   - The system uses an uninterruptible power supply (UPS) to power the disk.